Video hosted by Apple at devstreaming-cdn.apple.com

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

-compiler can help your productivity by making sure that it itself runs quickly, so that you don't have to spend a lot of time sitting around waiting for your builds.
+Compiler can help your productivity by making sure that it itself runs quickly so that you don't have to spend a lot of time sitting around waiting for your builds.
 And we can also help your productivity by having the compiler support new language features that make it easier for you to write correct and efficient code.

 And finally, quality is essential.
 Nobody wants to use a buggy app.
 Every time that you build your project in Xcode, the compiler is going to look for suspicious things, and it will warn you before you even hit those problems.
-You can also periodically run the Static Analyser, which is based on the compiler, to find more subtle problems in your code.
+You can also periodically run the static analyzer, which is based on the compiler, to find more subtle problems in your code.
 So these are three areas where the compiler can help you.

-And this is also integrated into Xcode when you run the analyze step, in a nice way to actually be able to visualize and see the results of that analysis. and finally we have the LDB debugger.
-The debugger uses the Clang parser, the code generator and the disassembler and forms the basis of the Xcode debugger.
+And this is also integrated into Xcode when you run the analyze step, in a nice way to actually be able to visualize and see the results of that analysis.
+And finally, we have the LDB debugger.
+The debugger uses the Clang parser, the code generator, and the disassembler, and forms the basis of the Xcode debugger.

-The Clang parser itself is integrated directly into Xcode to support features like indexing, code completion, live warnings and fixits.
+The Clang parser itself is integrated directly into Xcode to support features like indexing, code completion, live warnings, and fixits.
 So I hope this gives you a feeling for how the architecture of LLVM really lets us do some powerful things.
-We can reuse these components, we get consistency across the tools and we get this really powerful integration into the Xcode IDE.
+We can reuse these components, we get consistency across the tools, and we get this really powerful integration into the Xcode IDE.

 Now, if you're familiar with our tools, you may notice one thing that's missing from this list here, and that's LLVM GCC.
 LLVM GCC is a hybrid.
-It's a combination of the old GCC 4.2 parser with an older version of the LLVM Optimizer and Code Generator.
+It's a combination of the old GCC 4.2 parser with an older version of the LLVM optimizer and code generator.
 This was a stopgap solution that we created to ease the transition from GCC over to LLVM.
+We finished that transition now, and we've no longer been adding any new features or even fixing bugs in LLVM GCC.
+So it's really time for everyone to stop using that.
+And in fact, we're going to be removing that from Xcode in the near future.
+So please move to the LLVM compiler.
+Lord.

 So with that context, I'd like to go on and talk about performance, which is the first of the focus areas we're going to cover today.
 As a compiler team, performance is near and dear to our hearts.
 Some of us stay up at night thinking about how we can squeeze a few more cycles out of some important code.

 And we also work really, really hard to make sure that the compiler itself runs quickly.

-There's no way I can talk about all the performance enhancements we've added recently, so I've just picked three of them to highlight today.
+There's no way I can talk about all the performance enhancements we've added recently.
+So I've just picked three of them to highlight today.
 So let's start by talking about the Arc Optimizer.
 Arc, or automated reference counting, is this great feature we introduced last year to make you more productive.
 If you use Arc, you no longer have to manually insert retains and releases into your Objective-C code.

 Let's look at how this works.
 So I've put up a simple example here of a debug logging method.
 It takes a string as an argument and just writes it out with NSLog.
 From the perspective of Arc, the important thing here is that from the time you enter the method to the point where you call NSLog, we have to make sure that nothing is going to release the string out from under us.
 So the compiler will just automatically insert a retain for that string S at the beginning of the method and then release it at the end.
 And in fact, if you build an unoptimized debug version of this code, that's basically what you'll get.